pwalczysko/omero-guide-upload/docs/metadata-ui.rst

     |image5|

 #.
-Select the Dataset you created and attached to it the CSV.
+Select the Dataset you created.
 Find the script icon |image6| above the central pane, expand it and find the ``Import scripts`` section.
-In there, select the ``Populate metadata`` script.
+In there, select the ``Populate metadata`` script which will launch the script dialog.

     |image7|